View Jeri Severns's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 Jeri was a loving wife, mother, grandmother and friend who will be deeply missed by all who knew her.

-Jeri was preceded in death by her parents; by her son, Andrew Zamensky; and by her sister, Patricia South.
+Jeri was preceded in death by her parents; by her son, Andrew; and by her sister, Patricia South.

 She leaves behind her adored husband of 46 loving years, James Severns of Wrightstown; her son, Aaron Severns and Christine Sotovelez of North Hanover; her granddaughter, Katelyn; and other extended family members and friends.